RileyPoirier23/TattooAPP/README.md

   drop policy if exists "Notif_Update_Own" on public.notifications;
   drop policy if exists "Public_Upload_Refs" on storage.objects;
   drop policy if exists "Public_View_Refs" on storage.objects;
+  drop policy if exists "Reports_Insert_Authenticated" on public.reports;
+  drop policy if exists "Reports_View_All" on public.reports;
+  drop policy if exists "Reports_Update_All" on public.reports;
 exception when others then null;
 end $$;